Review · Women's Health

 What Her Somatic Reset is, in one sentence.

-A digital protocol of short somatic and breathing exercises, packaged for perimenopause and menopause, sold at $34 through ClickBank.
+A digital protocol of somatic exercises and vagus nerve activation techniques, packaged for perimenopause and menopause, sold at $34 through ClickBank with a 60-day refund window.

-The protocol is a series of short, at-home exercises — mostly breathing, gentle movement, and vagus nerve stimulation — that you do for 7–10 minutes a day.
+The marketing frames it as a clinically-grounded solution to nervous system dysregulation that drives menopause symptoms.
+The protocol itself is a series of short, at-home exercises — mostly breathing, gentle movement, and vagus nerve stimulation — that you do for 7–10 minutes a day.
 That’s the core of it.
-The marketing frames it as a clinically-grounded way to calm the nervous system in menopause.
-The exercises are real; the open question is whether the packaging is worth the price.
+The question is whether the packaging is worth the price.

 What you actually get